 Contemporary Review from the Gramophone

-One might be excused for thinking that the guitar in Britain has become the prerogative of hirsute and weirdly-clad teenagers.
-Here is a handy refutation by a reliable guitarist from Rangoon who has been resident in this country for some years.
-Cedric West has cropped up on many record dates during the past decade, usually with Bertie King or Kenny Baker, but this is the first time I have heard him solo at any length.
-The programme is varied and ranges from out-and-out jazz material such as The Midnight Sun Will Never Set (Quincy Jones), Django (John Lewis) and In the Mode (Bob Brookmeyer) to superficial performances such as Moonlight Tango in which the jazz content is slight.
-West is an excellent instrumentalist with an acute regard for melody; he runs his chords beautifully on the slow When Sonny Gets Blue and succeeds in establishing the right atmosphere from the very first bars of Django and Midnight Sun.
-He may not be the most original guitarist yet heard in Britain but he is certainly one of the most accomplished.
-Anyone satiated by the sound of the guitar badly played by the latest wonders of the Hit Parade is advised to hear this LP is only as a reassurance that the guitar is a musical instrument.
-Cedric is supported in thoroughly professional style throughout by Dick Abel, Laurie Wise and Len Argent (also on guitars), Ken O’Donnell (bass) and Ronnie Lord (drums).
+One might be excused for thinking that the Guitar in Britain has become the prerogative of hirsute & weirdly-clad Teenagers.
+Here is a handy refutation by a reliable Guitarist from Rangoon who has been resident in this country for some years.
+Cedric West has cropped up on many record dates during the past decade, usually with Bertie King or Kenny Baker, but this is the 1rst time I have heard him Solo at any length.
+The programme is varied and ranges from out-and-out Jazz material such as The Midnight Sun Will Never Set (Quincy Jones), Django (John Lewis) and In the Mode (Bob Brookmeyer) to superficial performances such as Moonlight Tango in which the Jazz content is slight.
+West is an excellent instrumentalist with acute regard for Melody; he runs his Chords beautifully on the slow When Sonny Gets Blue and succeeds in establishing the right atmosphere from the very 1st Bars of Django & Midnight Sun.
+He may not be the most original Guitarist yet heard in Britain but he is certainly one of the most accomplished.
+Anyone satiated by the sound of the Guitar badly played by the latest wonders of the Hit Parade is advised to hear this LP is only as a reassurance that the Guitar is a musical instrument.
+Cedric is supported in thoroughly professional style throughout by Dick Abel, Laurie Wise & Len Argent (also on Guitars), Ken O’Donnell (Bass) & Ronnie Lord (Drums).
 A.M

-(a) The Johnny Smith style, in which the pick is held firmly while the thumb, forefinger and wrist of the right hand are held slightly rigid, requiring the cross motion swing for picking to originate at the elbow.
-This method gives a sure way to alternate picking across the strings, but can generate a tendency to play ‘tight’ and mechanically.
+A) The Johnny Smith style, in which the Pick is held firmly while the thumb, forefinger & wrist of the right hand are held slightly rigid, requiring the cross-motion Swing for picking to originate at the elbow.
+This method gives a sure way to alternate picking across the Strings but can generate a tendency to play ‘tight’ & mechanically.

-(b) The Chuck Wayne/Jimmy Raney style, where the pick is held looser and is controlled entirely by the forefinger and thumb of the right hand, producing a faster and gentler sounding articulation.
-However, this method is not as effective for playing arpeggios or cross picking.
+B) The Chuck Wayne/Jimmy Raney style, where the Pick is held looser and is controlled entirely by the forefinger & thumb of the Right hand, producing a faster & gentler sounding articulation.
+However, this method is not as effective for playing Arpeggios or cross-picking.

-Cedric West recognizes the difficulty of playing with the thumb and feels that Wes is an example of a “natural’ who stumbled on a freak right-hand approach and was lucky enough to overcome its shortcomings.
+Cedric West recognises the difficulty of playing with the Thumb and feels that Wes is an example of a “natural’ who stumbled on a freak Right-hand approach and was lucky enough to overcome its shortcomings.

 Cedric sold the L-5c to Dave Shakespeare

-Cedric West was seen on UK TV on an almost daily basis in the 1960’s playing, amongst others, a Gretsch White Falcon or a Gibson 3 p/u Les Paul Custom SG.
+Cedric West was seen on UK TV on an almost daily basis in the 1960’s playing, amongst others, a Gretsch White Falcon or a Gibson 3-Pick-up Les Paul Custom SG.

 Cedric West, “Guitar Discussion Featuring Wes Montgomery, Jack Duarte, Ike Isaacs and Cedric West,” Crescendo International, May (1965)